ccie16798/subnettools/README.md

 - convert PARSER FILE1: convert FILE1 to csv using parser PARSER
 - convert help        : use 'subnet_tool convert help' for available parsers

-subnettools subnet FILE format is a CSV where each line represent a route ; a route is -* a subnet
+subnettools route FILE format is a CSV where each line represent a route ; a route is -* a subnet
 -* a subnet mask
 -* a gateway
 -* a device
 -* a comment
+-* any number of optional Extended Attributes (EA)
 - delimitors, name of the fields describing (prefix, mask, gw, dev, comment) are fully configurable
 - subnettools output format is configurable ; you can configure a FMT (%I %m %D %G %C)
 - subnettools has a default config file (st.conf)